KuangXY3/MTB-AMR-classification-CNN/README.md

     python -m pip install joblib

 Run Ariba for isolates listed in 'uniqueSRA.json' to output report files of genetic data and intermediate result, e.g., bam, vcf, contig files, into output directory aribaResult_withBam.
-Provid the directory that the fastq files are located after -i.
+Provid the directory of fastq files using -i.
-Give number of threads you want to use after -n.
+Give number of threads you want to use using -n.

     cd  /data
     python runAribaInLoop_withBam.py -f uniqueSRA.json -i fastqDump -o aribaResult_withBam -n 8